The Daily 6: Build an Effective List of Priorities

 This last point is huge for my Type-A personality.
 Becoming a mom has

-Have you used the Daily Six or another productivity system?
+Have you used the Daily Six or another productivity system to build a list of priorities?
 What struggles or advice do you have regarding productivity, particularly with young kids in the house?